....

 The protrusion was firm to the touch at first.
 Supposedly, that was normal at this stage of the recovery.
 I didn’t quite understand exactly what the hard matter consisted of, only that it would eventually soften and work its way back in to the rest of my face.
 In addition to warm soaks, he recommended a regimen of gentle massages to expedite the process—yet another job to add to Jann’s ministry of TLC.
 What some men won’t go through to get attention!

 The doc had me carefully shave the cheeks just one time so he could check to see if he’d gotten all the sutures out.
 Not surprisingly, he'd left a few in there amid the stubble.
 After he was done yanking those out, surgeon Jann found a few more at home and pulled them out herself.
 Ouch!
-It took a good three months, all told, for “egg” to shrink.
+It took a good three months, all told, for that “egg” to shrink.
 It was less prominent once the whiskers began filling back in.
 Felt like a small furry animal when I stroked it.
 Very comforting.
 (Shades of Lenny from Mice and Men.)
-If I didn't already have a beard when before I was injured, I would have grown one now to hide the scars.
+If I didn't already have a beard before I was injured, I would have grown one now to hide the scars.
 They were not (oddly enough) bothersome to me, but they were to Jann, and she couldn't stand looking at them.

 Did everybody miss you at work?

-By the time everyone was used to what I’d become, I had regrown my whiskers and morphed back into the old Ted, so it was as though nothing had really happened.
-That’s rather typical, I think, of most atypical phenomena where I work.
+...Which is rather typical, I think, of most atypical phenomena where I work.
 What’s new doesn’t remain new for long.
 Details may change, circumstances may change, but the picture people see is virtually the same.
 Return to work after two weeks, two months, a year...and it's as though you'd never left.
 Today, someone you’ve known and worked with since forever could retire, or die.
 By tomorrow, that person might as well have never worked there at all.
 I liken the workaday cosmos to a word processing application.
 Delete a word or a block of words from a page, and the document closes up around it.
 Delete a person from the workplace, and the world closes up to fill the void.
 Reality on the job is such that even nonsense makes sense to those who have steeped themselves in it long enough.

 Postal life is one big blah after another.
 And most of us wouldn’t have it any other way.